typegoose/typegoose/README.md

     @prop()
     lastName?: string;

-    @prop() // this will create a virtual property called 'fullName' get fullName() {
+    // this will create a virtual property called 'fullName' get fullName() {
       return `${this.firstName} ${this.lastName}`;
     }